Reliable Detections of Atmospheres on Rocky Exoplanets with Photometric JWST Phase Curves: Discussion

+We propose the third strategy as a way to provide unambiguous detections of atmospheres.
+As discussed above, this is a different conclusion about the optimal strategy to \citet{koll2019identifying}, which proposes eclipse-only photometry (the first strategy in our list) as a method \citep{mansfield2019identifying} to identify candidate atmospheres for subsequent follow-up with phase curve or spectroscopic observations.
+The primary reason for this difference is our use of the Bond albedo instead of the geometric albedo to model the temperature of bare-rock planets, resulting in a much stronger degeneracy than identified in \citet{mansfield2019identifying}.

 It could be beneficial to follow up observations of phase curves in the F1500W filter with observations of phase curves or secondary eclipses in the F1280W filter, if there is weak global emission in the F1500W filter.
 If this were caused by a CO$_{2}$ absorption feature, the F1280W filter could detect stronger global emission as described in Section \ref{sec:results}.
-This would be a more time-consuming process so we do not rely on it for our proposed strategy here.

-Observations from 5 to 12 $\mu$m with MIRI LRS may be more optimal than the F1500W and F1280W filters for hotter planets emitting more at these shorter wavelengths. \citet{mansfield2024no} presented eclipse observations of GJ 486 b with this instrument, deriving a precise measurement of its brightness temperature but not detecting any clear spectral features.
+Another modification could be to additionally use observations from 5 to 12 $\mu$m with MIRI LRS, as these may be more optimal than the F1500W and F1280W filters for hotter planets emitting more at these shorter wavelengths. \citet{mansfield2024no} presented eclipse observations of GJ 486 b with this instrument, deriving a precise measurement of its brightness temperature but not detecting any clear spectral features.